EICMA 2019 has been and gone, and with all manufacturers releasing something new and exciting here is a rundown of what we know!

 Not forgetting the Scrambler division of Ducati, on show was a DesertX Concept, which looked every bit a fully-fledged off-road machine.
-Paying homage to Ducati and their entry into the Dakar in the ’90s the DesertX looks fantastic, with its split fuel tanks, knobbly tyres, upright position and long-travel suspension.
-Powered by the 1100cc lump, and with a beauty of a Termi system, could this be the bike which takes it to the Triumph Scrambler?
+Paying homage to Ducati and their entry into the Dakar in the ’90s the DesertX looks fantastic, with its split fuel tanks, knobbly tires, upright position, and long-travel suspension.
+Powered by the 1100cc lump, and with a beauty of a Termi system, could this be the bike that takes it to the Triumph Scrambler?
 I hope so, this thing is a beauty.

 Japanese giants Honda have also been very busy over the past year, with the unveiling of the new CBR1000RRR Fireblade.
 Multiple updates hit other models in the 2020 line up.
 Visual changes to the CB1000 naked which debuted at the show last year, mainly due to paint colours, options and an added a painted pinstripe centrally.